 Take this technique and apply it to your own data to see how Arcade can be used in your dashboards to better communicate statuses.
 You can take this technique further and make these icons pop even more, by defining colors for each condition using the

 iconColor property.
-Check out the Arcade documentation for more information on defining properties in your elements.
+Check out the advanced formatting documentation for more information on defining properties in your elements.

 The Dashboards team at Esri is excited to see how you use Arcade in your own dashboards to communicate information using icons and conditions.
 If you can, share your innovative dashboards with us using #ArcGISDashboards.